-Muslims In India Ask Top Court To Ban Instant Divorce
+Muslim Women In India Ask Top Court To Ban Instant Divorce

 Parveen has been divorced three times by three different men.
 None provided financial support.
 She went back to school to support herself and her child, and she began teaching Urdu.

 Her third husband-to-be demanded that she quit her teaching job after what she describes as his lavish promises to keep her financially sound.
-She complied and, in 2010, Parveen married him only to be treated like a "servant," she says — mentally and psychologically abused.
+She complied and, in 2010, Parveen married him only to be treated like a "servant," she says — "mentally and psychologically abused."

 "My husband and his sons would beat me, lock me in a room and deprive me of food," she says.